VincentSidot/calc/README.md

 # Reverse Polish Notation (RPN) Calculator in Assembly

 This project implements a Reverse Polish Notation (RPN) calculator in x86-64 assembly language using the **flat assembler (FASM)**.
 The calculator supports basic arithmetic operations and is designed as a command-line utility, reading input from standard input (stdin) and outputting results to standard output (stdout).
-The project showcases low-level programming techniques, including stack manipulation, string parsing, and dynamic memory management in assembly.
+The project showcases low-level programming techniques, including stack manipulation, string parsing, and static memory management in assembly.

 ## Features